katzer/mruby-zlib/README.md

-# mruby-iizlib
+# mruby-zlib

-"mruby-iizlib" is a zlib wrapper.
+"mruby-zlib" is a zlib wrapper.

 ## Example